Frequently Asked Questions¶

 How do I change the colors in a running kitty instance?¶

-You can either use the OSC terminal escape codes to set colors or you can define keyboard shortcuts to set colors, for example:
+Additionally, You can use the OSC terminal escape codes to set colors or you can define keyboard shortcuts to set colors, for example:

 map f1 set_colors --configured /path/to/some/config/file/colors.conf